gamkedo-la/solo-practice-sandbox-js_only/gureito_ferunando/prototypes/plan.md

 ## P1

-### stage 1
-* the player is a simple blue polygonal shape
-* the end of the world is a jagged, glitchy, random, red line

 ### stage 2
+* player has a min/max speed

 * place twisting canyon walls around a center channel
 * player knows how far the end of the world is
 * player knows how long they've been playing

 ### stage 3
+* player has different acceleration for x and y.
 * player dies if they hit the wall
 * player dies if the end of the world catches up (reaches the middle of the screen?)
 * end of the world accelerates over time

 ### delivery
+* the player is a simple blue polygonal shape
+* the end of the world is a jagged, glitchy, random, orange frontier
+* tweak all them parameters to a point i feel it's good.
 * show time and distance travelled on prayer death
 * thank player for sticking until the end